tdavis433/Treasurecoastai-/replit.md

 - `/reset-password?token=xxx` - Validates token, shows error for invalid/expired tokens
 - In development: reset link is logged to console (check server logs)
 - Tokens expire after 60 minutes

+**Manual Verification Steps (Development):**
+1. Navigate to `/forgot-password`
+2. Enter a valid user email and submit
+3. Check server console logs for the reset link (not actually emailed in dev)
+4. Copy the token from the logged URL
+5. Navigate to `/reset-password?token=YOUR_TOKEN`
+6. Enter a new password and submit
+7. Verify successful password update and redirect to login

+**Error Scenarios:**
+- Invalid token: Shows "Invalid or expired token" error
+- Expired token (>60 min): Shows same error as invalid token
+- Missing token: Redirects to forgot-password page

 ### Client Inbox
 - Client conversation transcript view at `/client/inbox`